WebLogic

 WebLogic vs. Tomcat

-While Tomcat is popular, it offers a limited set of features from the Java EE Full Profile specification, such as Java Servlet or JavaServer Pages.
-For some applications, however, it might not be enough.
+While Apache Tomcat is the most popular application server, it offers a limited set of features from the Jakarta EE Full Profile specification, such as Java Servlet or JavaServer Pages.
+For some enterprise applications, however, that limited feature set might not be enough.

 Benefits of WebLogic vs. Tomcat